-Maaike de Langen is currently Head of Research for the Task Force on Justice, which is part of the Pathfinders for Peaceful, Just and Inclusive Societies project at NYU’s Centre for International Cooperation.
+Maaike de Langen is currently Head of Research for the Task Force on Justice, which is part of the Pathfinders for Peaceful, Just and Inclusive Societies project at New York University's Center on International Cooperation.
 She has over fifteen years of experience leading national and international programs and teams in the areas of Governance, Rule of Law and Legal Empowerment.
 She has worked in the Netherlands, Mali, Chad and New York.

 Maaike started her career as a researcher and project manager with the Van Vollenhoven Institute for Law, Governance, and Development (Leiden University), where she worked on a legal cooperation project between the Netherlands and Mali and did socio-legal research in the North of Mali on local courts and on the effects of decentralization on land governance.

 She joined the United Nations Development Program as program officer for governance and human rights in the Chad Country Office and later became business analyst in New York.
 As policy specialist on Legal Empowerment of the Poor for UNDP in New York, she was involved in drafting the Report of the Commission on Legal Empowerment of the Poor and created UNDP's first global project on Legal Empowerment of the Poor.

 Maaike then returned to The Hague and became first advisor to the National ombudsman of the Netherlands.
 She led and shaped the Department for Strategy and Policy to significantly enhance the strategic capacity of the National ombudsman institute.